OUR VISION

 Our work is driven by a field of practice that we call, Creative Placemaking—we leverage art and place to serve a community’s interest, and create social change in systems that serve people with disabilities in Texas.

-In response to disability-related needs, we created programs for peer support, day habilitation, employment, long-term care, food security and affordable housing.
+In response to the needs we witnessed, Imagine Art expanded beyond the studio, creating programs that address peer support, day habilitation, employment, long-term care, food security, and affordable housing.
+Each program grew from a direct, practical need expressed by our artists.